anaconda/livy-submit/docs/source/examples/as_library.md

-# Use Livy as a Python Library
+# Use livy-submit as a Python Library

 livy-submit is both a CLI tool and a Python library.
 The CLI piece makes use of the Python API so all functionality that is exposed by the CLI is also available inside of a Jupyter notebook or a Python file (or another Python library if you wish to build on top of livy submit).